shadow/shadow-plugin-extras/browser/README.md

 ## usage

+### example

+Simulate a small test website by running `shadow example.xml` from the `browser/` directory.

+### wikipedia

-To simulate browser requests to www.wikipedia.org the site has to be mirrored to the local filesystem:
+To simulate browser requests to www.wikipedia.org the site first has to be mirrored to the local filesystem:

 ```bash
 mkdir some-directory